 Note that I did include some schools on this list that are technically subsets of bigger universities because they're autonomous enough to be considered art schools in their own right (though you would have to apply to the larger college to get in).

-All the schools on this list are all completely devoted to the education of art students and are chock-full of creative resources you might not find at other colleges.
+All the schools on this list are completely devoted to the education of art students and are chock-full of creative resources you might not find at other colleges.

 There's nothing more exciting than new art supplies.
 Imagine going to a college that's full of them!